The latest update for this article was written by Lindsay Podolak.

 After a long day out in the sun, sand and surf, a refreshing cocktail can be just what the lifeguard ordered.
 But, with salty hair and limited clothing, it can feel just a bit awkward entering a restaurant.
 Fortunately, when it comes to the Jersey Shore, there are plenty of bars by the beach where sandy toes and salty skin are welcome.

 We’ve put together a list that will ensure you never have to leave the beach chair too far behind.
-In fact, these Jersey Shore bars by the beach mean you’re just a few steps to an ice-cold aperitif that will help you forget about that sunburn on your back.
+In fact, these Jersey Shore bars by the beach mean you’re just a few steps to an ice-cold aperitif.
+It’ll help you forget about that sunburn on your back, we promise.

 The Anchor’s Bend